HomeBusProjects/furball/README.md

 Second version is a soldered printed circuit breadboard.

-The third version will be a custom printed circuit board with modules soldered into it.
+The third and current version will be a custom printed circuit board with modules soldered into it.

-The fourth will be a custom printed circuit board with surface mount components and will have components mounted directly on it rather than using 3rd party modules.
+A hypothetical fourth version would be a custom printed circuit board with surface mount components and will have components mounted directly on it rather than using 3rd party modules.

 # License